deviantony/docker-elk/README.md

 ### Injecting data

-Give Kibana about a minute to initialize, then access the Kibana web UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser and use the following default credentials to log in:
+Give Kibana about a minute to initialize, then access the Kibana web UI by opening <http://localhost:5601> in a web browser and use the following credentials to log in:

 * user: *elastic*
 * password: *\<your generated elastic password>*

 Now that the stack is running, you can go ahead and inject some log entries.
 The shipped Logstash configuration allows you to send content via TCP:

 ```console
 # Using BSD netcat (Debian, Ubuntu, MacOS system, ...)